knpuniversity/symfony4/README.md

-# Joyful Development with Symfony 4
+# Stellar Development with Symfony 4

 Well hi there!
-This repository holds the code and script for the [Joyful Development with Symfony 4](https://knpuniversity.com/screencast/symfony4) course on KnpUniversity.
+This repository holds the code and script for the [Stellar Development with Symfony 4](https://knpuniversity.com/screencast/symfony4) course on KnpUniversity.

 ## Have Ideas, Feedback or an Issue?